jgvalarc/Valoros/README.md

-# Valoros - Income Expense Manager
+# Valoros - Finances Manager

 Valoros is a Django-based web application designed to help users manage their basic finances efficiently.
 Initially created as a full-stack learning project, the application is currently in early development.